Farscape: The Peacekeeper Wars

 Thinking that Crichton is dead and the wormhole tech gone with him, Scorpius deliberately starts a war with the Scarrans in the hope that the element of surprise will be on their side.
 The tactic is unsuccessful, and the Scarrans are on the verge of overwhelming the Peacekeepers.
 When the Peacekeeper Grand Chancellor considers surrender, Grayza kills him and takes over to make sure the war continues.

-On Qujaga the aliens, called Eidolons, realize that killing Crichton and Aeryn was a mistake and reanimate them.
+On Qujaga the aliens, called Eidolons, realise that killing Crichton and Aeryn was a mistake and reanimate them.
 Scorpius instantly realizes this and abandons the war to track him down, hoping to acquire the wormhole tech once and for all as the only way of stopping the Scarrans.
 Crichton again refuses.
 Meanwhile, the crew discover that the Eidolons are in fact a lost colony of the people of Arnessk, and have an innate ability to bring peace to others.
 If they can find more of their people, they will be able to stop the war.

 Moya, with Scorpius and Sikozu in tow, heads back to Arnessk, where the ancient people have been revived and are working with Jool.
 They agree to help, but Scarran Emperor Staleek attacks, destroying the base and killing Jool.
 Staleek doesn't want peace – he wants victory.
 Only one Eidolon remains, who is able to transmit the ability to Stark, and the crew escape the Scarrans with the help of D'Argo's son Jothee.

 They return to Qujaga to find that the Peacekeeper-Scarran war has reached the planet.
 Crichton and the others must get through the battle to reach the remaining Eidolons on the planet and pass the techniques of peace to them, all while both sides are still after him for wormhole technology.
 Once there, Crichton and Aeryn are finally able to marry and Aeryn gives birth, but D'Argo is fatally wounded in the escape and dies offscreen.

 Realising that neither side will take no for an answer, Crichton returns to Einstein and convinces him to unlock the knowledge, which Crichton then uses to launch a wormhole weapon – a black hole that will grow and grow until it destroys everything in the universe.
 Both Grayza and Staleek finally realise that this weapon is too dangerous for anyone to possess, and they agree to a ceasefire.
 Crichton is able to stop the black hole, but falls into a coma as a result.

-With the war finally over, the Eidolons help to broker a peace treaty between the two sides, but Crichton is still in a coma.
+With the war finally over, the Eidolons help broker a peace treaty between the two sides, but Crichton is still in a coma.
 He is finally brought out of it when Aeryn places his new baby in his arms.
 The new family looks out onto the now peaceful galaxy, naming the baby D'Argo in honour of their friend, and promising the universe belongs to him.